Anju-Alexander/Order-And-Inventory-Repo/README.md

 The **Inventory Service** is a Spring Boot microservice responsible for managing product inventory batches with expiry dates.
 It supports querying inventory sorted by expiry date and updating inventory when orders are placed.

-This service is part of the **Körber Java Microservices Assignment**.
+This service is part of the Inventory microservice

 ---